Tracy-To/Trip-Planner/README.md

 Javascript, CSS, HTML, Node.js, Mongoose, Express, and EJS

 ## Approach Taken
-This a full-stack application that aims to help people who are traveling in the future plan their trip itineraries so they can stay more organized leading up to/during their travels.
+This a full-stack application that aims to help me travel in the future and plan my trip itineraries so I can stay more organized leading up to/during their travels.
 This app follows the MVC (Models, Views, Controllers) file structure and has a model with all 7 RESTful routes and full CRUD.

 ## Unsolved Problems
 The show route needs some more styling.
 The application overall could have more features to enhance the user experience.